The tax structure of superannuation fund is as follows:

-(1) Withdraw 1/3rd of the accumulated amount, and 2/3rd must be converted into the annuity, or
+(1) Withdraw 1/3rd of the accumulated amount, and 2/3rd must be converted into annuity, or

 (2) Buy the pension product with the entire amount, which is tax-free for an employee.

-If an employee withdraws their superannuation fund at the time of resigning from a company (but before 60 years of age), the tax will be levied on the entire amount as the amount will be considered as ‘Income from Other Sources’.
+If an employee withdraws their superannuation fund at the time of resigning from a company (but before 60 years of age), the tax will be levied on the entire amount.

-However, there are certain exceptions to this rule, and tax will be exempted for the following cases:
+However, there are certain exceptions to this rule, as per the following: